Smoked Pellet Grill Brisket

 • When the thickest part of the flat is probe tender around 200-203°F remove the brisket from the smoker.

-• Wrap the brisket in an old towel and rest in a cooler for at least 1 or up to 6 hours before carving.
+• Wrap the brisket in an old towel and rest in a cooler for at least 1 or up to 6 hours before slicing.

 Nutrition